All Episodes

 You did your nice little conservative hit job on me.

-And you came here under false pretenses, and you don't care.
+And you came here under false pretenses and you don't care.

-You falsely accused me of giving Aid and comfort to Bin Laden because of what happened in Somalia.
+You falsely accused me of giving aid and comfort to bin Laden because of what happened in Somalia.

 You intended, though, to move your bones by doing this first, which is perfectly fine.

-I always get these clever little political deals where they ask me one set of questions and the other guy's another set.
+I always get these clever little political deals where they ask me one set of questions and the other guys another set.

 Okay, so here's Clinton.

-You all remember this, losing his cool.
+You all remember this.

 Chris Wallace, Fox News Sunday.

-Uh following that, or that was on uh September 24th, 2006, the Associated Press ran a story on September 27th, three days later.
+The Associated Press ran a story on September 27th, three days later.

 Is it cool to lose your cool?

-That's one of the questions of the week as we evaluate and reevaluate Bill Clinton's finger-pointing knee-poking interview with Chris Wallace on Fox.
+That's one of the questions of the week as we evaluate and re-evaluate Bill Clinton's finger-pointing, knee-poking interview with Chris Wallace on Fox.

-The first debate, of course, was whether Clinton had actually lost it at a full bore tantrum, one conservative columnist called it, or knew exactly what it was doing.
+The first debate, of course, was whether Clinton had actually lost it at a full-bore tantrum, one conservative columnist called it, or knew exactly what it was doing.

 Is it okay to do it?